quanser/Quanser_Interactive_Labs_Resources/python/docs/source/index.rst

 python script tests.
 Although there are some basic interface options, the current virtual Quanser Interactive Labs (QLabs) is not designed to be used through the interface alone.
-We therefore highly recommend that you try our simple :ref:`Getting Started` to get started.
-This python script uses the virtual QCar libraries to help you get used to our libraries and the capabilities of our workspaces.
+We therefore highly recommend that you follow along in our :ref:`Get Started` page to get set up to run python scripts.
+The python script examples used throughout this documentation of the virtual QCar libraries will help you get used to our libraries and the capabilities of our workspaces.

 Contributing